Walkman S Series: S540

 The first and only model with built-in speakers was the S540 series, introduced in August 2009.
 It had a considerably larger (2.4" LCD) screen with a resolution of 320 X 240 pixels.
 A slightly bigger chassis allows two endowed speakers to be accommodated at either side of the screen.
 Below the screen, Sony built its trademark circular control pad which has a standard four-way directional button surrounding a central play/pause key.
 This is flanked by two additional buttons, back (home) and option (power).
 The S540 series Walkman is made mostly of plastic but has a shiny metallic topcoat, which gives it a sleek look.
 The SenseMe and Intelligent Shuffle features were not present in this model.
 The 8GB S544 went on sale for $110 and the 16GB S545 for $130.

 S740 and later models

 The NW-S740/S640 series was released in late 2009 in Japan and some other territories.
 As with the previous generation, the S740 includes noise cancellation compared to S640.
 The size of the 5 button layout has been increased, while the SensMe function does not appear, although a dedicated Podcast folder has been added.
 Unlike the preceding S730, the physical noise cancellation switch has been removed in the S740 replaced by a setting in the software.

 S750 Series was proclaimed by Sony as "super-slim" when introduced in September 2010.
 It features Clear Bass, Clear Stereo, SensMe, Lyrics Sync, Karaoke Mode and other features inherited from the E450 series.
 In 2011 the S760 series introduced Bluetooth connectivity and a greater battery life.

 Since the NW-S770 series, the S Series has been only sold and marketed for the domestic market.
+In 2013 the NW-S780 was launched which is similar to the NWZ-E580 released globally but with added Bluetooth and increased storage.
+A lower variant of this was marketed in Japan as the NW-E080.
+The latest model in the S Series is the NW-S310 series which is now positioned as the budget entry-level Walkman offering in the Japanese market.